Permutation Tests at Nonparametric Rates: Monte Carlo Simulations

 The test statistic $T_n$ is the difference of consistent estimators $\ha{\theta}_1 - \ha{\theta}_2$ multiplied by $\sqrt{nh}$ (Equation \ref{eq:setup:teststat}).
 The studentized statistic $S_n$ equals the difference of consistent estimators divided by the standard error of the difference (Equation \ref{eq:setup:teststat:stu}).
 The conditional mean functions at point $0.5$ are consistently estimated by local linear regressions with triangular kernel and a bandwidth choice $h$ that shrinks to zero as $n$ increases.
 A practical choice for $h$ is the estimated MSE-optimal bandwidth for local-linear regression (LLR), which decreases at rate $n^{-1/5}$.
-In particular, we adapt to our setting the algorithm of \cite{imbens2012}, denoted IK bandwidth.
-This choice of bandwidth implies that $T_n$ and $S_n$ have asymptotic distributions that are not centered at zero.
-Thus, we employ local quadratic regressions using the same kernel and bandwidth as before to construct the test statistics and avoid the asymptotic bias.\footnote{For more details on bias correction see discussion in Sections 3.1.
-Section \ref{proof:lpr} of the supplement demonstrates validity of our permutation tests with the LPR estimator.} We use White's robust formula for local quadratic regressions to compute standard errors, where the the squared residuals are obtained by the nearest-neighbor matching estimator using 3 neighbors (\cite{abadie2006}).
+In particular, we adapt the algorithm of \cite{imbens2012}, denoted IK bandwidth, to our setting.
+This choice of bandwidth implies that $T_n$ and $S_n$ have asymptotic distributions not centered at zero.
+Thus, we employ local quadratic regressions, using the same kernel and bandwidth as before, to construct the test statistics and avoid the asymptotic bias.\footnote{For more details on bias correction see discussion in Section 3.1.
+Section D.5 of the supplement demonstrates validity of our permutation tests with the LPR estimator.} We use White's robust formula for local quadratic regressions to compute standard errors, where the the squared residuals are obtained by the nearest-neighbor matching estimator using three neighbors (\cite{abadie2006}).

 We consider 10,000 simulated samples and 1,000 random permutations for each variation of the two designs.
 We compare the null rejection probability of three different tests at 5\% nominal size: the non-studentized permutation test (NSP), the studentized permutation test (SP), and the $t$-test ($t$).
 All tests use the same bandwidth choice, and we experiment with four possibilities: three fixed choices of $h$, $0.1,$ $0.3,$ and $0.5$, and the IK data-driven MSE-optimal bandwidth $\ha{h}_{mse}$.